muadh-hudji/rock-paper-scissors/README.md

 Beginner user experience:
 - The user will at the first time know what the site is about and the rules of the game.
-- The user want to know how to play the game, and will easly find out that the buttons on the game area are interactive and reacts when hovering or by clicking on them.
+- The user want to know how to play the game, and will easly find out that the buttons in the game area are interactive and reacts when hovering or by clicking on them.
 - The user will be able to start new rounds by clicking on playAgain button, and start a new game by clicking on Reset button.

 Familiar user experience: